The essential Pashto and Swati dishes every traveler should taste, with real restaurant recommendations in Mingora, Kalam and Bahrain.

 Chapli Kebab

 A flat, lightly spiced minced beef patty pan-fried in tallow until crispy outside and juicy inside.
 Chapli kebab is the king of Pashto street food.
 Eat it hot with naan and a wedge of lemon.
-Best in Mingora at Jehanzeb College Road kebab houses.
-Each kebab is large and rich — one or two with naan is a full meal.
-Best paired with green chutney and raw onion rings.
+You will find great options in Mingora, especially around kebab shops on Jehanzeb College Road.
+Each kebab is large and rich.
+One or two with naan is a full meal.
+It goes well with green chutney and raw onion rings.

 Trout Fish from Kalam

 Cold mountain streams in upper Swat produce some of the freshest trout in Pakistan.
 Most Kalam riverside restaurants serve it grilled, pan-fried or deep-fried with light spices.
 Order it whole, ask for medium spice.
-Walnut Heights, Heaven Breeze and most river-view restaurants in Kalam Bazaar serve good trout.
-Best paired with naan, raita and a wedge of lemon.
+Most river-view restaurants in Kalam Bazaar serve fresh trout.
+It goes well with naan, raita and a wedge of lemon.
 Trout is also available in Bahrain and Madyan.

 Kabuli Pulao

 Fragrant long-grain rice cooked with lamb stock, topped with raisins, carrots and slow-cooked lamb chunks.
 A celebratory dish from the wider Pashtun-Afghan tradition.
-Best at large wedding-style restaurants in Mingora.
+Look for this at large wedding-style restaurants in Mingora.
 Sufficient for two if you order a single full plate.
 Pair with raita and a fresh salad.

 Karahi

 A wok-fried meat dish, typically chicken or mutton, cooked with tomatoes, ginger, green chilies and fresh coriander.
 Swati karahi is generally less greasy than Lahori versions.
-Best at family restaurants in Mingora and PC Malam Jabba.
+Look for this at family restaurants in Mingora and at Malam Jabba resort area.
 Order with tandoori naan and lassi.

 Saag and Makki Roti